 - Certified Case Manager (CCM) – from the Commission for Case Manager Certification (CCMC)

 - Certified Advanced Social Work Case Manager (C-ASWCM) – from the National Association of Social Workers (NASW)

 - Certified Social Work Case Manager (C-SWCM) – from the National Association of Social Workers (NASW)

 Please note that NAPGCM does not endorse any individual members, but rather serves as a resource to interested consumers looking to verify the certification qualifications of geriatric care managers of interest.

 Please use the Credential Verification Form to verify the certification of a Geriatric Care Manager of interest.

-A Peer Review Committee with two subcommittees, an Ethics Committee and a Business Practice Committee, are in place to review formal complaints alleging that a NAPGCM member has violated the NAPGCM Code of Ethics or Standards of Practice.
+A Peer Review Committee is in place to review formal complaints alleging that a NAPGCM member has violated the NAPGCM Code of Ethics or Standards of Practice.
 The purpose of this process is to promote professional behavior by NAPGCM members.